UK Betting Sites

-Compared to Americans, punters in the United Kingdom enjoy a lot more freedom when it comes to sports betting.
+Punters in the United Kingdom enjoy a lot of options when it comes to sports betting.
 Both online gambling sites and corner betting shops are part of a well-regulated industry and, if you are 18 or older, you can bet on sports in multiple ways.

 Here, we explain everything new bettors should know about betting on sports in the UK, including all the ins and outs of depositing and withdrawing money, and how the relevant laws impact other important considerations for choosing a bookmaker.